andraztori/marrakesh/marrakesh/architecture.md

   - Generates sigmoid parameters for win probability modeling
   - Uses rejection sampling to ensure realistic parameters (win probability at zero bid < 5%)
   - Uses `base_impression_value` as sigmoid offset for realistic modeling

+#### Building Realistic Competitive Markets

+The `CompetitionGeneratorParametrizedLogNormal` implementation uses several key considerations to generate competition that resembles real-world auction dynamics:

+**1. Base Value as 50% Win Rate Point**:
+- The `impression_base_value` parameter is used as the value at which 50% win rate occurs
+- This value becomes the **offset** (center point) of the logistic curve representing the actual win probability
+- The **scale** parameter is then randomized from a lognormal distribution to create variation in the steepness of the win rate curve
+- This approach ensures that higher-value impressions naturally have higher competition thresholds

+**2. Rejection Sampling for Realistic Low-Bid Behavior**:
+- Simple random sampling of sigmoid parameters can lead to unrealistic scenarios where win probability at minimal CPM (e.g., $0.0001) is too high
+- To address this, the system uses **rejection sampling**: it repeatedly samples offset and scale parameters until the resulting sigmoid has a win probability at zero bid ≤ 2%
+- This ensures that very low bids have near-zero win probability, which matches real-world auction behavior where minimal bids rarely win

+**3. Sampling Competing Bids**:
+- Once acceptable sigmoid parameters are found, the system samples an actual competing bid from the logistic distribution defined by these parameters
+- This sampled bid (`bid_cpm`) represents the external competing demand that must be exceeded to win the auction
+- The bid is clipped to be non-negative to ensure realistic auction constraints

+**4. Perturbation for Imperfect Modeling**:
+- In real systems, win rate prediction models are imperfect and have estimation errors
+- To simulate this, the system applies **multiplicative lognormal noise** to the actual sigmoid parameters
+- This creates `win_rate_prediction_sigmoid_offset` and `win_rate_prediction_sigmoid_scale` that differ from the actual parameters
+- The noise distributions are centered around 1.0 with small standard deviations (0.05), creating realistic prediction errors
+- This allows testing of bidding strategies under conditions where predicted win rates don't perfectly match actual win rates

+**5. Debugging Information**:
+- The system retains both the actual parameters (`win_rate_actual_sigmoid_offset`, `win_rate_actual_sigmoid_scale`) and the perturbed prediction parameters
+- While the actual parameters could theoretically be discarded after sampling the competing bid, they are kept for debugging and analysis purposes
+- This enables researchers to:
+  - Compare predicted vs. actual win rates
+  - Understand the impact of prediction errors on bidding strategies
+  - Validate that the competition generation process produces realistic distributions
+  - Debug issues with optimal bidding algorithms that depend on win rate predictions

+This multi-step process ensures that the generated competition data reflects realistic auction dynamics while providing the flexibility to study the impact of prediction errors and modeling imperfections on bidding strategies.

 ---